 While engaged in mentored youth hunting activities:

 Any wildlife harvested by the mentored youth hunter shall be counted towards the supervising hunter’s bag limit.
-A youth is not eligible to participate in the mentored youth hunting program if the youth possesses their own valid hunting license and/or tag(s) valid for the dates, area and species being hunted.
 The mentored youth hunting program is not applicable to designated youth-only seasons and hunts.

 Youth participating in the mentored youth hunting program will receive one Mentored Youth Preference Point for each year the youth registers for the program.
 The mentored youth preference points will be “banked” and held in the licensing system with no expiration date.

 To redeem banked points, the mentored youth will be required to fill out a form supplied by the department’s License Services Section that clearly states what species the mentored youth wants their mentored youth preference points moved to.
 Points must be used at one time and may not be split among species.
 Once Mentored Youth Preference Points are redeemed, they are converted to the Preference Point System and are subject to the Oregon Administrative Rules that govern preference points.